Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 That's why we believe a communication tool designed for these problems can remove a lot of drudge work and speed things up.

-For experimenting with communications solutions there are many choices but most of them fully justify the manifesto's warning to stick to face-to-face.
+For experimenting with communications solutions there are many choices and most of them fully justify the manifesto's warning to stick to face-to-face.
 But these days we know a few things about how we prefer to operate online:
 * Questions - almost every developer is happy when a question can be answered by online interactions and a meeting avoided